+The results of numerous studies demonstrate that children’s social-emotional learning is just as critical as their physical or cognitive growth.
 Social-emotional development often occurs organically, as parents and teachers model positive relationships.
-But social skills can also be taught, just like any other skill.
+But these skills can also be taught, just like any other skill.
 During the preschool years, children can learn the basics of emotional literacy, social interactions, and problem-solving.
-In this article, we offer tips for you on fostering social-emotional development for your preschooler at home.

 Foster Emotional Literacy in Children